ragnaros123/GPT-Dialogue-Game/README.md

 Open the project in Unity and make sure TextMeshPro is installed by clicking on the top toolbar on Window -> Package Manager and then searching for TextMeshPro to install.
 Then go to Window -> TextMeshPro and click on Import TMP Essential Resources and import everything.

 To install the Ink add-on, go to the Unity Asset Store and import the "Ink Unity Integration".
 Then go to Window -> Package Manager, select "My Assets" in the top-left dropdown, and then find "Ink Unity Integration" to import it.

+To install the new input system, go to Window-\>Package Manager, select "Unity Registry" in the top left drop down, and then search for "input", then install the "Input System"